Electricity sector in New Zealand: Geothermal

 New Zealand lies on the Pacific Ring of Fire, so has favourable geology for geothermal power.
-Geothermal fields have been located across New Zealand, but at present, most geothermal power is generated within the Taupo Volcanic Zone – an area in the North Island stretching from Mount Ruapehu in the south to White Island in the north.
-As at December 2020, the installed capacity of geothermal power was 991 MW, and in 2020, geothermal stations generated 7,610 GWh – 18% of the country's electricity generation that year.
+Geothermal fields have been located across New Zealand, but at present, most geothermal power is generated within the Taupō Volcanic Zone – an area in the North Island stretching from Mount Ruapehu in the south to White Island in the north.
+As at December 2020, the installed capacity of geothermal power was 991 MW, and in 2020, geothermal stations generated 7,610 GW⋅h – 18% of the country's electricity generation that year.

-Most of New Zealand's geothermal power is generated north of Lake Taupo.
+Most of New Zealand's geothermal power is generated north of Lake Taupō.
 Eight stations generate electricity here, including Wairakei Power Station, New Zealand's oldest (1958) and largest (176 MW) geothermal power station, and the world's second large-scale geothermal power facility.
 Also in this area are Nga Awa Purua, which is home to the world's largest geothermal turbine at 147 MW (although the plant only generates 140 MW); and Ohaaki, which has a 105-metre tall hyperboloid natural draft cooling tower: the only one of its kind in New Zealand.
 A significant amount of geothermal electricity is also generated near Kawerau in the eastern Bay of Plenty, and a small amount is generated near Kaikohe in Northland.

 Much of New Zealand's geothermal power potential still lies untapped, with the New Zealand Geothermal Association estimating an installation capacity (using only existing technology) of around 3,600 MW.

 Wind

 Wind generated 5% of electricity in 2020.
 This was down from 7% in 2016 and 9% in 2015.
 As at end 2020, wind power accounts for 690 MW of installed capacity.
 Consents have been granted for wind farms with a further capacity of 2,500 MW.

 New Zealand has abundant wind resources.
-The country is in the path of the Roaring Forties, strong and constant westerly winds, and the funneling effect of Cook Strait and the Manawatu Gorge increase the resource's potential.
+The country is in the path of the Roaring Forties, strong and constant westerly winds, and the funneling effect of Cook Strait and the Manawatū Gorge increase the resource's potential.
 These effects make the Lower North Island the main region for wind generation.
-About 70 percent of the nation's current installed capacity lies within this region, with some turbines in this area having a capacity factor of over 50 percent.
+About 70% of the nation's current installed capacity lies within this region, with some turbines in this area having a capacity factor of over 50%.